deepstha/mega-menu/README.md

-# ecommerce-template
+# demo-template

-A demo project of ecommerce website made with bootstrap, and gulp.js
+A project of demo website made with bootstrap, and gulp.js